 Client-Server Architecture

-REST separates the client (frontend) from the server (backend).
+RESTful APIs separate the client (frontend) from the server (backend).
 This separation allows developers to work on the client and server independently, improving flexibility and scalability.

 Uniform Interface